ericmwalk/weblog.lol/weblog/2022/05/2022-05-13_reaper-by-eliot.md

 ---
+title: "📚 Reap3r by Eliot Peper"
 publish: "true"
 date: 2022-05-13 09:44:00
-tags: "Running"
+tags: Running
 url: https://ericmwalk.blog/2022/05/13/reaper-by-eliot.html
 ---

-# 📚 Reap3r by Eliot Peper

 This book was just **awesome**!
 I had been looking for a book to read and this one dropped into my lap at the right time.